Wanli Emperor Zhu Yijun — An Intelligent but Destructive Monarch of the Ming Dynasty

 In the end, Wanli Emperor still failed; his first son Zhu Changluo became the crown prince.

 This was the representative of the emperor having lost power to civil officials in the history of the Ming Dynasty.

 Besides, after his exceptional teacher resigned because of the controversy over the crown prince, soon, political partial conflict appeared and expanded quickly under Wanli Emperor’s reign, and the nomadic regime Manchu became stronger in the northeast region.

-Wanli Emperor was not happy for his lost control, Zheng had been upset for her son’s lost throne.
+Wanli Emperor was not happy about his lost control, Zheng had been upset about her son’s lost throne.
 Afterward, Wanli became more and more indifferent to politics and barely shown up in public again.